pd2-works/psh/README.md

   - PSH will quit automatically after the command executing.
 ```

 By the way, `$PSH_HOME` is Pd2 Shell's program directory path.
-You can also add it into the environment variable `$PATH`.
+You can also add it into the `$PATH` environment variable.

 ## About Contributing Code

+We welcome any non-malicious code contributions, but:

 - Do **NOT** commit folders like `.gradle`, `.idea` and so on.
 - Please write code comments and docs by hand, **the more the better**.